-Personnel - The appraisal activities consist of 36 appraisers and 21 support personnel.
+Personnel - The appraisal activities consist of 49 appraisers and 32 support personnel.

-Data - The data used by field appraisers include the existing property characteristic information contained in PACS (Property Appraisal & Collections System).
-The data is collected manually or through mass input techniques.
+Data - The data used by field appraisers include the existing property characteristic information contained in PACS.
+The data is collected manually and through mass input techniques.
 Other data utilized are maps, sales data, fire and damage reports, building permits, photos and actual cost information.